Bruce Power: Isotope Production System

 Bruce Power is developing Unit 7 as an Isotope Production System (IPS).
-In January 2022 it announced completion of a facility to produce Lutetium-177, Lu-177 which is used to produce the medical isotope Lutetium (177Lu) oxodotreotide.
-The company plans IPSes which would produce other useful isotopes.
-The Lu-177 will be processed by a partner ITM Isotope Technologies Munich SE (ITM) and marketed with its partner Saugeen Ojibway Nation under the name “Gamzook’aamin Aakoziwin.”
+In January 2022, it announced the completion of a facility to produce Lutetium-177 (Lu-177),which is used to produce the medical isotope Lutetium (177Lu) oxodotreotide.
+The company plans IPSes, which would produce other useful isotopes.
+The Lu-177 will be processed by a partner, ITM Isotope Technologies Munich SE (ITM), and marketed with its partner Saugeen Ojibway Nation under the name "Gamzook'aamin Aakoziwin."